-1. There is no significant difference between male and female student on the level of cognitive component of their attitude towards the dress code in the faculty of education.
+1. There is no significant difference between male and female students on the level of cognitive component of their attitude towards the dress code in the faculty of education.

-2. There is no significant difference between male and female student on the level of affective component of their attitude towards the dress code.
+2. There is no significant difference between male and female students on the level of affective component of their attitude towards the dress code.

-3. There is no significant difference between male and female student on the level of behavioural component of their attitude towards the dress code.
+3. There is no significant difference between male and female students on the level of behavioral component of their attitude towards the dress code.

 Methods

 The deceptive survey research design was adopted in the study.
 The population of the study consists of 6,605 undergraduate students in the faculty of Education, Delta state Abraka.
-The sample size of the study consists of 879 students in the faculty of education Delta State University Abraka.
+The sample size of the study comprises 879 students in the faculty of education Delta State University Abraka.
 The students were drawn using stratified and proportionate random sampling techniques.
 First, the stratified sampling technique was employed to ensure fair representation of students from all the ten departments in the faculty.
 Each department was treated as a stratum, and the total number of students in each stratum was obtained.
 Thereafter, the proportionate sampling method was applied to determine the exact number of students to be selected from each department in line with its population size relative to the overall population of 6,605.
 Within each department, simple random sampling was used to select individual respondents until the required quota was attained, giving a total sample size of 879 students, which represents approximately 13.3% of the entire population.

 The instrument used for data collection in the study was a structured questionnaire developed by the researchers.
-The instrument was specifically designed to measure undergraduate students’ attitudes toward the dressing code in the Faculty of Education, Delta State University, Abraka.
-It was carefully constructed in line with the three widely recognized components of attitude, cognitive, affective, and behavioural, thereby ensuring comprehensive coverage of the construct under investigation.
+The instrument was specifically designed to measure undergraduate students’ attitudes toward the dress code in the Faculty of Education, Delta State University, Abraka.
+It was carefully constructed in line with the three widely recognized components of attitude, cognitive, affective, and behavioral, thereby ensuring a comprehensive coverage of the construct under investigation.
 The questionnaire consisted of three major sections.
-Section A (Cognitive Component) comprised 15 items designed to assess students’ beliefs, perceptions, and thought patterns regarding the relevance, fairness, and necessity of the faculty’s dressing code.
+Section A (Cognitive Component) comprised 15 items designed to assess students’ beliefs, perceptions, and thought patterns regarding the relevance, fairness, and necessity of the faculty’s dress code.
 Sample items in this section focused on students’ beliefs about whether the dress code promotes decency, enhances academic seriousness, or infringes on personal freedom.
 Section B (Affective Component) also contained 15 items and was aimed at eliciting students’ feelings and emotional reactions toward the dress code.
 Items in this section tapped into emotions such as satisfaction, resentment, pride, or embarrassment associated with complying or failing to comply with the dressing regulations.
-Section C (Behavioural Component) equally consisted of 15 items and sought to capture the extent to which students actually comply with or resist the dress code through observable behaviours, such as avoiding restricted clothing, adhering to prescribed styles, or deliberately violating the rules as a form of protest.
+Section C (Behavioral Component) equally consisted of 15 items and sought to capture the extent to which students actually comply with or resist the dress code through observable behaviors, such as avoiding restricted clothing, adhering to prescribed styles, or deliberately violating the rules as a form of protest.
 All items in the instrument were close-ended to allow for ease of response, uniformity in data collection, and quantitative analysis.
 The response format was structured using a four-point Likert scale: Strongly Agree (SA) = 4 points, Agree (A) = 3 points, Disagree (D) = 2 points, and Strongly Disagree (SD) = 1 point.
 The face and content validities of the instrument were done through experts’ judgement.
 To ensure the reliability of the instrument, the questionnaire was trial-tested on 30 undergraduate students from the Faculty of Social Science Delta State University Abraka, who were not part of the study sample.
 The responses were analysed using the Cronbach Alpha reliability coefficient.
-And a coefficient of 0.83, 0.88 and 0.70 was obtained for Cognitive, Affective and behavioural Component of attitude respectively.
+And a coefficient of 0.83, 0.88 and 0.70 was obtained for Cognitive, Affective and behavioral Component of attitude respectively.